 - Magpies: Talking About Books for Children – an online magazine with reviews of current children's and young adult books as well as articles related to children's books and reading.
 It is accessible through many public libraries.

 - Who Next Guide – an interactive tool to help parents, teachers and librarians in schools and public libraries to guide children to authors they will enjoy reading

 - Global Language Books – an Australian business serving cultural and linguistic diversity in the area of publications for children.

 - The Conversation, Worth a thousand words: the top 10 best Australian children's picture books

 - School Library Association of New South Wales, Maurice Saxby Award

 Children's literature collections

-- Lu Rees Archives of Australian Children's Literature - University of Canberra
+- National Centre for Australian Children's Literature - (formerly Lu Rees Archives) - University of Canberra

 - Hazel Edwards